waseem-medhat/blog/content/posts/what-is-cloud-computing.md

 This can also be broken into two parts:

-- Resource pooling and multi-tenancy mean that AWS manages infrastructure resources that are available to multiple customers.
-In other words, multiple customers can have isolated AWS resources that actually share the same underlying physical infrastructure.
+- Resource pooling and multi-tenancy mean that AWS manages infrastructure that is used by multiple customers.
+In other words, multiple customers can have isolated AWS resources that (under the hood) share the same underlying physical infrastructure.
+However, they are logically isolated as far as the customer is concerned.

-- Location independence in the case of AWS means that when we as customers launch AWS resources, we don't know exactly which data center contains these deployed resources.
-However, we interact with AWS at more abstract levels, which are regions, availability zones (AZs), and edge locations.
+- Location independence in the case of AWS means that when we as customers launch AWS resources, we don't know exactly which server or data center contains these deployed resources.
+However, we interact with AWS at more abstract levels like regions and availability zones (AZs).

-To put this in an (oversimplified) example, AWS has servers with with huge amounts of storage and compute power.
+To put this in an oversimplified example, AWS has data centers all over the world that contain servers with huge amounts of storage and compute power.
 On each one of those servers is a way of creating smaller virtual machines (VMs).
-When you launch an EC2 instance of a certain type (e.g. t2.micro), you're creating one such VM that runs on one of those servers.
-You can specify the region and AZ in which this VM resides (e.g., us-east-1a), but that does not inform you exactly which data center has your VM running.
-The lowest level you can manage with EC2 is AZs.
+When you launch an EC2 instance, you're creating one such VM that runs on one of those servers.
+You can specify the region and AZ in which this VM resides (e.g., us-east-1a), but that does not inform you exactly which data center has your VM.
+The lowest level you can manage as a customer is the AZ level.

 ### 4. Rapid Elasticity